 Decisions are constantly tweaked as the sculpture progresses.
 It can mean time-consuming deconstruction and rebuilding – but that’s part of creation.
 Bits of moss flower bud stems added for textural interest.
 Moss pushed farther back to better reveal fox’s toes / claws got gleaming satin finish.

-One day, perusing sculpture from across the room, I was disconcerted by the broad swathe of white stomach, which I found visually distracting.
-Fox sat untended that week while pondering solution – – which happened serendipitously.
+One day, perusing unfinished sculpture from across the room, I was disconcerted by the broad swathe of white stomach, which I found visually distracting.
+Fox sat untended that week while pondering a solution – – which happened serendipitously.
 I organized an old lace collection.
-Next glance at fox and got idea to layer antique lace atop that too-white stomach.
+Next glance at fox brought the idea to layer antique lace over that too-white stomach.
 What a beautiful and unexpected addition to my sculpture.
-The flower and leaf pattern of this old handmade lace added a magical element to the overall appearance.
+The flower and leaf pattern of this old handmade lace added a magical element to Fox’s overall appearance.

 The Fox was coming together nicely but design decisions crop up.
 Original intent was to bring green color higher on sculpture by winding vine up to top of walking stick.
 Then I remembered the backpack idea, ditched the satchel bag idea, and rummaged around for wool to dye green.
 Ditto for dyeing bits of vintage glove leather green for straps and trim.
 That is a real backpack, albeit tiny.
 There are buckles, straps, drawstring cord, clips, bear bells, button, pockets, a tiny book and a wool blanket tucked inside.